gencorefacility/MAD/README.md

 `process`: configuration for scheduler.
 Replace 'slurm' with execution scheduler.
 Resources required will vary greatly depending on input, however reasonable defaults have been provided by default.

-## Running the Pipeline:
-Call the pipeline directly from github using nextflow, providing the path to the config, and specifying the -with-docker or -with-singularity parameter along with the docker repo.
+Run the `main.nf` script, providing the path to the config, and specifying the -with-docker or -with-singularity parameter along with the docker repo:

-`nextflow run gencorefacility/mad -c <path_to_config> -with-docker gencorefacility/mad:1`
+`nextflow run main.nf -c <path_to_config> -with-docker gencorefacility/mad:1`

 ## Output:
-An HTML report summarizing the results will be stored in `params.outdir/out/reports`
+An HTML report summarizing the results will be stored in `params.outdir/out/reports/MAD_report.html`